-This policy is actively promoted and disseminated.
+This policy was published in November 2023.
+It will be actively promoted and disseminated.

-It is shared via the school website, school newsletter and eschools.
+Will be shared via the school website, school newsletter and eschools.

 Implementation, monitoring and review are the responsibility of our Senior Leadership Team and our governors who have agreed and published this policy which sets out our priorities and supports these with specific and measurable objectives.